 2. GENERAL GUIDANCE

-2.1 The Salvation Army will reimburse expenses that are legitimate, reasonable, and appropriate for the activity undertaken.
+2.1 The Salvation Army will reimburse expenses that are legitimate, reasonable, and appropriate for the activity undertaken through TEM its electronic Travel and Expenses Management system.
 Officers and employees incurring business-related expenses on behalf of The Salvation Army should bear in mind the following principles:

 2.2 Expenses must have been incurred by the claimant; no person may request reimbursement for expenses that have been paid by another individual.